 The extra X chromosome has been a part of you since before you were born.
 Nothing you did and nothing your parents did caused it to happen, so it is nobody's fault.
 It is not a disease, so you can't "catch it" or give it to somebody else.

 Having an extra X chromosome is one part of who you are, and it is not something that can be or needs to be changed.
 The third X chromosome will not make you sick.
-Most girls have two X chromosomes, but lots of girls have three.
 It is very normal!

 Height